Miss Michaele’s Favorite Spells

 Tibetan Ghost Purging Incense

 This is one of the most powerful uncrossing-type incenses I know of.
 Buddhist nuns pray over every batch for 49 days!
 It’s used not only to banish evil spirits and break up curses, but it’s also effective in banishing the “yellow waxy buildup” of a long period of disappointment and bad luck.
-You can get it from Lucky Mojo or from Zambala.
-It comes in a big blue foil packet which lasts for months.
+You can get it from Lucky Mojo or from Flying Mystics.
+It comes in a big blue and white foil packet which lasts for months.

-(Given by Professor Porterfield on the Lucky Mojo Hoodoo Rootwork Hour, 8/10/14):
+(Another fine old spell collected by Rev. Harry Middleton Hyatt.
+I first ran across it on the Lucky Mojo Hoodoo Rootwork Hour, 8/10/14):

 On a piece of paper, write out the names of the 12 Apostles.
 Below their names, write Matthew 5:44: “But I say unto you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you”.
 Below that, write name of your enemy.